Skip to main content

 Skip table of contents

-Installing the add-in for the new Outlook
+Installing the Add-In for the new Outlook

-Overview of installation options
+Overview of Installation Options

 There are several ways to install an Outlook add-in.
 The options are listed in the following table: